 This shellwork Sydney Harbour Bridge was made by Bidjigal woman Esme Timbery.
 Esme continues the tradition of creating shellwork artefacts at La Perouse in Sydney.

 The shellwork tradition has transformed several times over many decades.
-It began as an Aboriginal women's craft work, was adapted and tailored to suit the tourist souvenir market, and is now considered high art.
+It began as a First Nations women's craft work, was adapted and tailored to suit the tourist souvenir market, and is now considered high art.

 From craft to art